TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
 ## 4D Nucleome Program (4DN)

-**Source**:
-23 loop files stored in dot call format were obtained from the 4D nucleome project website https://www.4dnucleome.org.
-The loop files were further processed for ingestion by first creating dataset nodes (SAB: “4DND”) with the respective terms containing the dataset information (assay type, lab and cell type involved), file nodes (SAB: “4DNF”) with the respective terms containing the file information, loop nodes (SAB: “4DNL”) attached to HSCLO nodes at 1kpb resolution level corresponding to upstream start and end and downstream start and end nodes of the characteristic anchor of the loop and q-value nodes (SAB: “4DNQ”) corresponding to donut q-value of the loops.
+**Source**: 23 loop files stored in dot call format were obtained from the 4D nucleome project website https://www.4dnucleome.org.

+**Preproccessing**: The loop files were processed for ingestion by first creating dataset nodes (SAB: `4DND`) with the respective terms containing the dataset information (assay type, lab and cell type involved), file nodes (SAB: `4DNF`) with the respective terms containing the file information, loop nodes (SAB: `4DNL`) attached to `HSCLO` nodes at 1kpb resolution level corresponding to upstream start and end and downstream start and end nodes of the characteristic anchor of the loop and q-value nodes (SAB: `4DNQ`) corresponding to donut q-value of the loops.
-**Preproccessing**: ...

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/4DN_2.png" alt="drawing" width="800"/>